 - Fatigue.
 A lack of energy can be a sign of heart disease.
 But it also can be a sign of countless other issues, from jet lag and overwork to medical conditions such as anemia.“Lots of people blow off fatigue as just getting old, but if they notice a loss of stamina it might be indicative of a heart issue,” Dr. Faulkner says.
 If you remain tired for an extended period or if you can’t do things you used to do, mention the fatigue to your doctor, he says.
 Fatigue can also be caused by sleep apnea, a condition that’s related to cardiovascular disease.

 - Leg or hip pain when walking.
-In someone with heart disease, pain while walking might not be from working joints or muscles.
-Instead, the pain could be caused by a narrowing of the arteries that can limit oxygen flow to tissue.
+Someone with heart disease may experience pain while walking.
+The pain could be caused by a narrowing of the arteries that can limit oxygen flow to the tissue.
 People with diabetes are especially likely to experience this symptom as an early sign of heart disease.

 - Dizziness.
 An abnormality in the heart’s rhythm, which causes it to beat too fast or too slow, can cause dizziness.
 While heart rhythm abnormalities are not generally related to blocked arteries, disturbances in the heart’s electrical system is a type of heart disease.

 - Swelling.
-Fluid that builds up in the feet, ankles, and legs can be a sign of heart disease.
+A fluid that builds up in the feet, ankles, and legs can be a sign of heart trouble.
 “Patients with advanced congestive heart failure may be prone to increased fluid retention in the legs due to high pressures within the heart,” Dr. Faulkner says.
 Often it’s a sign of venous insufficiency, in which blood does not flow back to the heart properly.

-When meeting with a patient who shows early signs of heart disease, Dr. Faulkner does a work-up that includes a medical history and an assessment of heart disease risk.
-He may also order screening electrocardiogram (EKG) and a stress test, a timed workout on a treadmill to monitor the heart’s performance.
+When meeting with a patient who shows early signs of heart failure, Dr. Faulkner does a workup that includes a medical history and an assessment of heart disease risk.
+He may also order a screening electrocardiogram (EKG) and a stress test, a timed workout on a treadmill to monitor the heart’s performance.

 “If you have any of these symptoms, don’t worry,” Dr. Faulkner says.
 “But do tell your doctor.”

 Baptist Health’s highly skilled physicians and staff offer a progressive approach to heart care and the prevention and treatment of coronary artery and vascular disease, heart failure, and heart rhythm disorders.
-Are you experiencing symptoms of heart disease?
-In an emergency, call 911, or phone the Baptist Health Paducah Chest Pain Hotline any time you have questions: 800.575.1911.
+If you have experienced subtle symptoms of heart problems, contact the Baptist Health Heart Care team today to schedule an appointment.